VultureProject/vulture-doc/vultureOS/docs/network.md

 It displays the list of available network card / IP address within the Vulture cluster.
 Click on a line to edit the configuration of a given interface and click on *Add an entry* to create a new one.

-`Name` : This is the friendly name of the network interface
+`Name` : This is the friendly name of the network interface.

 `Type` : Vulture considers 2 types of network card.